George-Seah/horror-game/Horror Game/Library/PackageCache/com.unity.burst/Documentation~/optimization-skiplocalsinit.md

 # SkipLocalsInit attribute

-Use [`SkipLocalsInitAttribute`](xref:Unity.Burst.CompilerServices.SkipLocalsInitAttribute), to tell Burst that any stack allocations within a method don't have to be initialized to zero.
+Use [`SkipLocalsInitAttribute`](xref:Unity.Burst.CompilerServices.SkipLocalsInitAttribute) to tell Burst that any stack allocations within a method don't have to be initialized to zero.

-In C# all local variables are initialized to zero by default.
-This is useful because it means an entire class of bugs surrounding undefined data disappears.
-But this can impact runtime performance, because initializing this data to zero takes work:
+In C# all local variables are initialized to zero by default, which prevents a class of bugs related to undefined data.
+But this can impact runtime performance because initializing this data to zero takes work:

 ```c#
 static unsafe int DoSomethingWithLUT(int* data);